Emptymu/shopify-code-snippets/Ajax Cart/README.md

 Just like `Promise.all()`

-We can execute callbacks based on mutiple Ajax calls.
+We can execute callbacks based on multiple Ajax calls.

 Example usage:
 ```javascript